top of page

 Invest in a Faraday Pouch to Prevent Keyless Car Theft

 One of the simplest yet most effective ways to safeguard your key fob is by purchasing a Faraday pouch specifically designed for key fobs.
-BMO Resources is Australia's leading supplier of specially designed key fob guards that instantly block electromagnetic signals, making it impossible for thieves to capture the signal from your key fob.
+BMO Resources is Australia's leading supplier of specially designed key fob guards that instantly block electromagnetic signals.
+This makes it impossible for thieves to capture the signal from your key fob.
 When not in use, make a habit of storing your key in the pouch to keep it secure.
-Consumer Reports found that Faraday key shields can prevent keyless care theft by over 80%.
+Consumer Reports found that Faraday key shields can prevent keyless car theft by over 80%.

 Close-up view of a Faraday pouch designed to block signals